FOOD & WINE

 Prickly Mo is one of our favourite cellar doors on the Central North Coast of Tasmania.
 Think, ‘man from snowy river vibes’, and a venue that is tucked into the beautiful undulating hills of Eugenana – ten minutes' drive from the coastal city of Devonport – and neighbours the Tasmanian Arboretum.
 The cellar door sits amongst the vines, with both indoor and outdoor seating areas, and views across the valley.
 Visitors will also be spoilt by generous platter options, featuring local produce from the surrounding Tasting Trail region, as they enjoy a glass or two of Prickly Mo Pinot Noir, Chardonnay and Sparkling.

-Close by attractions: The Tasmanian Arboretum, Don Heads, Sheffield.
+Close by attractions: The Tasmanian Arboretum, Don Heads, Sheffield 'the town of murals', Mount Roland.

 House of Hargrave